 Papeeria LaTeX editor online

-Papeeria is an online LaTeX editor which offers both Free and Paid online versions, needless to say, the free online LaTeX editor version has fewer features than one which costs you.
-Here are the features of free one: It offers unlimited public projects, public templates and collaborators per project.
+Papeeria is an online LaTeX editor which offers both Free and Paid online versions, needless to say, the free online LaTeX editor version has fewer features than the one which costs you.
+Here are the features of the free one: It offers unlimited public projects, public templates, and collaborators per project.

-For the free plan, it only offers one active private project which is 10 in Paid version however both plans supports archiving for unused projects.
-Furthermore, Full-text search (restricted to the current project files), Git sync (Full read-write access to public repositories), the File edit history of 24 hours and simple plot builder are also there.
+The free plan, only offers one active private project which is 10 in Paid version however both plans support archiving for unused projects.
+Furthermore, Full-text search (restricted to the current project files), Git sync (Full read-write access to public repositories), the File edit history of 24 hours, and simple plot builder are also there.

-It is not like other full-fledged LaTeX editors but enough for new students or LaTeX leaners on any system from anywhere using a browser and the internet connection.
+It is not like other full-fledged LaTeX editors but enough for new students or LaTeX learners on any system from anywhere using a browser and an internet connection.

 License Type: Freemium, only need a browser to run.

-Overleaf which another latex editor online that has merged the ShareLaTeX by joining it with.
-Now all the ShareLaTex users can access LaTex editor for overlead.
-The free version is good to work alone while if you have a team then Collaboration and Professional paid versions of overleaf are available.
+Overleaf which another latex editor online that has merged ShareLaTeX by joining it.
+Now all the ShareLaTex users can access the LaTex editor for overlead.
+The free version is good to work alone while if you have a team then Collaboration and Professional paid versions of Overleaf are available.

-It features sharing of the project by private invitation or by link sharing; real-time preview, real-time commenting and integrated chat; WYSIWYG and LateX support, free online template gallery and more…
+It features sharing of the project by private invitation or link sharing; real-time preview, real-time commenting, and integrated chat; WYSIWYG and LateX support, free online template gallery, and more…

-Although there are many editors in this best list that support MacOS platform, however, those are looking for dedicated one then TeXShop should be in your disposal.
+Although there are many editors in this best list that support the MacOS platform, if, you are looking for a dedicated one then TeXShop should be at your disposal.
 It was developed by the American mathematician Richard Koch.
 TeXShop uses “pdftex” and “pdflatex” rather than “tex” and “latex” to typeset in its default configuration.